 No costly and time consuming diamond grinding and new cement overlay.
 Simply sand to clean and rough up and apply the Coat All System!
 It's fast, easy and is super durable!

 Easy to install using our clear and easy to follow instructions, no experience needed for professional results.

 You can add in colored flakes to the epoxy for a terrazzo type finish, flakes are sold separately.
 Topcoat must be applied if using colored flakes.

 Surface Preparation: Surface must be clean and dry, free from all grease, wax, oil, polish, loose paint, dirt, rust or other contamination.
 Clean with a strong abrasive detergent, rinse well and allow to dry.It is extremely important that the floor is clean and that you do a good rinse so that NO detergent residues are left on floor surface.
 Residues on the floor surfuce will affect the bonding of the epoxy.
 Scrub moldy or mildewed surfaces with bleach and rinse well.
 When priming hard, glossy surfaces, metal or pre-finished siding wipe down the surface with Xylene.
 Do not use mineral spirits, turpentine solvents that will leave oily residues.
 For very hard, glossy surfaces such as VCT, roughing the surface with silicon carbide sandpaper before applying the Bonder is necessary for best adhesion.
 Do not sand VCT tiles if they're asbestos!
+We recommend you do two coats of the Bonding Primer on VCT tiles.
+You can purchase additional Bonding Primer from link at bottom of page.
 For wood lightly sand to remove any Mil finish or other surface films.
 If coating over concrete, surface should be grinded or acid etched.

 Clean-Up: Clean-up with soap and water.
 If the primer “sets-up”, or when cleaning up splatters or spills use warm water or lacquer thinner.